jjmcoconut/amethst/content/Introduction to Database.md

     ```
   - **Catalogs**: Creation and management of catalogs vary across different SQL implementations and are not standardized.

-This summary captures the essential concepts and SQL codes from the sections on user-defined types, unique key value generation, table creation extensions, and the organization of schemas, catalogs, and SQL environments.

 ## 4.6 Index Definition in SQL
 - **Purpose of Indexes**: Enhance the efficiency of queries that access only a small fraction of records, avoiding the need to scan all records.
 - **Index Usage**: Allows quick retrieval of tuples with specific attribute values, such as department names or IDs in a relation.